agradus/OpenLdocs/docs/documentation/guides/rule_services_usage_and_customization_guide.md

 #### Method Return Type Customization through Annotations

-By default, OpenL Tablets applies the org.openl.rules.ruleservice.core.interceptors.converters.SPRToPlainConverterAdvice interceptor to all spreadsheet table methods that return SpreadsheetResult and org.openl.rules.ruleservice.core.interceptors.converters.VariationResultSPRToPlainConverterAdvice interceptor to all variations methods that correspond to spreadsheet table methods that return SpreadsheetResult.
+By default, OpenL Tablets applies the org.openl.rules.ruleservice.core.interceptors.converters.SPRToPlainConverterAdvice interceptor to all spreadsheet table methods that return SpreadsheetResult.
 These annotations transform the spreadsheet table result to the generated Java bean and return it instead of SpreadsheetResult.

-**Note:**  If any interceptor is used on the method, the SPRToPlainConverterAdvice or VariationResultSPRToPlainConverterAdvice interceptors must be added manually to keep default behavior**.**
+**Note:**  If any interceptor is used on the method, the SPRToPlainConverterAdvice interceptor must be added manually to keep default behavior**.**

 To change default behavior, define `@org.openl.rules.ruleservice.core.interceptors.annotations.ServiceCallAfterInterceptor `with an empty value on the method to return SpreadsheetResult.